aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfilter/_index.md

 ### useWholeDay {#useWholeDay--}

-Indicates whether uses whole days in its filtering criteria.
+Indicates whether to use whole days in its date filtering criteria.

 ```javascript
 useWholeDay : boolean;